 We can also offer short breaks or respite for carers.
 Breaks can be planned or provided in emergency situations.

 If you're having difficulty coping in your home and it is not possible to adapt it, you may have to consider moving to alternative accommodation.
 If you decide that moving home is the best choice for you then you need to decide whether you wish to rent or buy a property.

 Sheltered housing is for older people who would like to continue to live independently but would benefit from some additional support.
 It is usually a group of flats or bungalows specially designed for older people.
 You normally need to be over 66 to qualify for Sheltered Housing.

 Very sheltered housing

 Very sheltered housing is designed to meet the needs of frail older people who need additional support to live independently.
 This could include:

-Amenity housing is ground or first floor properties, or properties served by a lift, that have been specially designed or adapted for older people, including handrails, raised electrical sockets and non-slip bathroom flooring.
+Amenity housing is ground or first floor properties, or properties served by a lift, that have been specially designed or adapted for older people or those with a physical disability or mobility.
+Amenity properties include features such as handrails, raised electrical sockets and non-slip bathroom flooring.